EdwardLiuyc/StaticMapping/README.md

 - remove the dependency of ceres solver
 - full support for all kinds of pointcloud
 - totally independent with ROS
-- try sqlite to manage submap memory
+- try SQlite to manage submap memory
 - isam optimizer should not be involved with pointcloud type
+- Introduce a PoseGraph class to handle all things for back-end

 # Tried
 - tried folly, libcds (intending to used instead of tbb) but they are not very freindly to use and not like stl containers